CloudCanal

 Introduction

-With the rapid development of big data technology, Apache Kafka®, as a high-throughput, low-latency distributed messaging system, has become a core component for real-time data processing in enterprises.
-However, as businesses expand and technology advances, enterprises face increasing storage costs and operational complexities.
-To better optimize system performance and reduce operational expenses, businesses are seeking more advantageous messaging system solutions.
-Among these, AutoMQ [1], a cloud-native redesigned messaging system, has emerged as an ideal choice for enterprises due to its significant cost and elasticity advantages.
+With the rapid development of big data technology, Apache Kafka® has become a core component for real-time data processing in enterprises due to its high throughput and low latency as a distributed messaging system.
+However, as businesses expand and technology evolves, enterprises are facing increasing storage costs and operational complexity.
+To optimize system performance and reduce operational costs, enterprises are seeking more advantageous messaging system solutions.
+Among these solutions, AutoMQ [1], a cloud-based redesigned messaging system, stands out as an ideal choice for enterprises due to its significant cost benefits and elastic capabilities.

 Introduction to AutoMQ

-AutoMQ has redesigned Kafka for the cloud, separating storage to object storage.
-While maintaining 100% compatibility with Apache Kafka®, it offers users up to 10 times cost savings and 100 times elasticity advantage.
-AutoMQ, by building the S3Stream log store on S3, offloads storage to shared cloud storage solutions provided by cloud providers like EBS and S3.
-This provides low-cost, low-latency, highly available, highly durable, and infinitely scalable stream storage capabilities.
-Compared to the traditional Shared Nothing architecture, AutoMQ adopts a Shared Storage architecture, significantly reducing storage and operational complexities while enhancing system elasticity and durability.
+AutoMQ has redesigned Kafka based on the cloud by decoupling storage to object storage, offering users up to 10 times cost advantages and 100 times elasticity advantages while maintaining 100% compatibility with Apache Kafka®.
+By building the S3Stream, a streaming storage repository on S3, AutoMQ offloads storage to shared cloud storage provided by cloud providers like EBS and S3, providing low-cost, low-latency, high-availability, high-durability, and unlimited capacity streaming storage capabilities.
+Compared to the traditional Shared Nothing architecture, AutoMQ adopts a Shared Storage architecture, significantly reducing storage and operational complexity while enhancing system elasticity and reliability.

 The design philosophy and technical advantages of AutoMQ make it an ideal choice for replacing existing Kafka clusters in enterprises.
-By adopting AutoMQ, enterprises can significantly reduce storage costs, simplify operations, and achieve automated scaling and self-balancing of clusters, thereby more efficiently responding to changing business demands.
+By adopting AutoMQ, enterprises can significantly reduce storage costs, simplify operations, and achieve automatic scaling and traffic self-balancing of clusters, thus more efficiently responding to changes in business demands.

-CloudCanal [2] is a data synchronization and migration tool that helps enterprises build high-quality data pipelines.
-It features real-time efficiency, precise interconnectivity, stability and scalability, one-stop solutions, hybrid deployment, and complex data transformation.
-CloudCanal supports data migration, data synchronization, structural migration and synchronization, data verification, and correction functionalities, meeting the high standards of data quality and stability required by enterprises in their data management processes.
-By consuming incremental operation logs from the source data source, CloudCanal can nearly real-time replay operations on the target data source to achieve data synchronization.
+CloudCanal [2] is a data synchronization and migration tool that helps enterprises build high-quality data pipelines, featuring real-time efficiency, precise interconnectivity, stability, scalability, one-stop, hybrid deployment, and complex data transformation advantages.
+CloudCanal supports data migration, data synchronization, schema migration and synchronization, data verification, and correction functions, meeting high requirements for data quality and stability in enterprise data management processes.
+By consuming incremental operation logs from source data sources, CloudCanal can replay operations on the target data sources in near real-time to achieve data synchronization.

 The Necessity of Data Migration

-In the daily operations of enterprises, upgrading and reassigning data systems are inevitable.
-For instance, when an enterprise's e-commerce platform faces surges in traffic and explosive data growth, the existing Kafka cluster may become inadequate, leading to performance bottlenecks and significant increases in storage costs.
-To address these challenges, enterprises might decide to reassign to a more cost-effective and scalable AutoMQ system.
+In the daily operations of a business, system upgrades and migrations are inevitable.
+For instance, when an enterprise's e-commerce platform faces a surge in traffic and an explosive growth in data volume, the existing Kafka cluster may not suffice, leading to performance bottlenecks and significantly increased storage costs.
+To address these challenges, the business might decide to migrate to a more cost-effective and flexible AutoMQ system.

-In this reassignment process, both full synchronization and incremental synchronization are crucial steps.
-Full synchronization allows the transfer of all existing data from Kafka to AutoMQ, ensuring the integrity of foundational data.
-Incremental synchronization, on the other hand, captures and synchronizes new and changed data in Kafka in real-time after the full synchronization is complete, ensuring data consistency between the two systems during the reassignment.
-Next, I will use incremental synchronization as an example to detail how to use CloudCanal to achieve data reassignment from Kafka to AutoMQ, ensuring data consistency and integrity throughout the process.
+During such migrations, full synchronization and incremental synchronization are crucial steps.
+Full synchronization can migrate all existing data from Kafka to AutoMQ, ensuring the integrity of the foundational data.
+Incremental synchronization captures and synchronizes new and changed data in Kafka in real-time after the full synchronization is completed, ensuring data consistency between the two systems during the migration process.
+This article will take incremental synchronization as an example to detail how to use CloudCanal to achieve data migration from Kafka to AutoMQ, ensuring data consistency and completeness during the migration.

 Prerequisites

-Before conducting the data reassignment, ensure the following prerequisites are met.
-This article will demonstrate the incremental synchronization process using one Kafka node and one AutoMQ node as examples.
+Before performing the data migration, ensure the following prerequisites are met.
+This example will demonstrate the incremental synchronization process using one Kafka node and one AutoMQ node.

 Kafka Node: A deployed and running Kafka node, ensuring the Kafka node can normally receive and process messages, and its network configuration allows communication with the CloudCanal service.